hummat/hummat.github.io/_posts/2020-06-17-beautiful-blogging.md

   Footnotes are great to unclutter your main text, but I hate to have to jump to the end of the page (or, heavens forbid, scroll there) only to scroll back up in search of where I left of once I’ve read the footnote.
 That’s already slightly improved in the build in way markdown handles footnotes, as there always is a reference _back_ to where you came from.
 Simply write `[^1]` where you want your footnote to appear and then, somewhere below, `[^1]: your footnote text`.

   But the main advantage of the digital format is, that you can show footnotes in a popup next to the text where they appear whenever you hover or click on them.
-To enable this functionality, simply add [this file](https://github.com/hummat/hummat.github.io/blob/master/_includes/popup.html) to your `_include` directory[^5] and this line {% raw %}{% include popup.html %}{% endraw %} to your e.g. default layout in `_layouts`.
+To enable this functionality, simply add [this file](https://github.com/hummat/hummat.github.io/blob/master/_includes/popup.html) to your `_include` directory[^5] and this line {% raw %}<div data-include="popup.html"></div>{% endraw %} to your e.g. default layout in `_layouts`.
 Et voilá, popup footnotes![^6]

   [^5]: Adapted from [here](https://github.com/vaetas/hugo-footnotes-popup).
   [^6]: I’m a popup footnote!